Find out how a diamond engagement ring is made…

 Firstly, it takes a lot of dedication, craftsmanship, and patience to create the perfect ring from scratch.
 From a consumer’s point of view, the entire jewelry buying process involves selecting a metal for the band, choosing a stone, and then the type of setting to mount the diamond.

 While it ends there for the consumer, this starts a series of backend processes as the jeweler will then go on to create the ring based on the chosen characteristics.

-Do note that I am describing a general process for creating a piece of diamond jewelry here.
-The process may differ slightly depending on a variety of factors such as the metal type, the stone used, how the gem is to be mounted, the setting design, skill and craftsmanship of the jeweler.
+The creation process may differ slightly depending on a variety of factors such as the metal type, the stone used, how the gem is to be mounted, the setting design, skill and craftsmanship of the jeweler.

 The first thing to do is to create the band from a piece of metal bar (e.g. platinum or white gold).
 A bending machine is used to work the metal bar into a circular shape that is based on the wearer’s finger size.